 Can you use steel wool on a Dutch oven?

 Steel wool can scratch the enamel of your Dutch oven, which can lead to food sticks and slowly cause the quality of the pan to degrade over time.
-Scrubbers made of plastic or nylon are better for getting stubborn stains out.
+Scrubbers made of plastic or nylon are better options for getting stubborn stains out.

 When should you throw out enameled cast iron?